antonymcgreen/PowerShell-Docs.ru-ru/developer/hosting/host03-sample.md

     /// Holds the instance of the PSHost implementation for this interpreter. private MyHost myHost;

-    /// Holds the runspace for this interpeter. private Runspace myRunSpace;
+    /// Holds the runspace for this interpreter. private Runspace myRunSpace;

     /// Holds a reference to the currently executing pipeline so it can be